silentcatvpn/silentcat-backup/README.md

 <h3 align="left">Step Four</h3>
 <h3 align="left">Obtaining the Chat ID</h3>
-<p align="left">Forward a message from yourself to the bot https://t.me/userinfobot and enter the received Chat ID in the CHAT_ID field between the quotes ("")</p>
+<p align="left">Forward a message from yourself to the https://t.me/userinfobot and enter the received Chat ID in the CHAT_ID field between the quotes ("")</p>
 <p align="left">Press Ctrl+S to save the file and Ctrl+X to exit the editor</p>
 <br clear="both">